mitkox/AzureTerraformWorkshop/challenges/08-security/readme.md

 From the Cloud Shell, change directory into a folder specific to this challenge.
 If you created the scaffolding in Challenge 00, then then you can use the command cd ~/AzureWorkChallenges/challenge08/.

-Copy the main.tf file from challenge 02 into the current directory.
+Copy the all `*.tf` files from challenge 02 into the current directory.

 ### Configuration